ychding11/ychding11.github.io/_posts/2017-9-9-3D-Rendering-API.md

   void GS( triangle GSPS_INPUT input[3], inout TriangleStream<GSPS_INPUT> TriStream )
 ```

-- key word *maxvertexcount*, limit the output vertex number.
+- key word **maxvertexcount**, limit the output vertex number.
-- key word *triangle*, specify the operated primitive type.*GSPS_INPUT*, specify the vertex format, maybe user-defined structure.
+- key word **triangle**, specify the operated primitive type.*GSPS_INPUT*, specify the vertex format, maybe user-defined structure.
 - identifier *input*, specify that 3 vertex will be eat in.
-- key word *TriangleStream*, specify the output will be *triangle strip*.
+- key word **TriangleStream**, specify the output will be *triangle strip*.
 - After assemble an triangle, *TriStream.RestartStrip()* function call will cut *triangle strip* into *triangle list*.

-There is a DX11 sample to implement exploding model by gemomery shader only.
+There is a DX11 sample to implement exploding model by geometry shader only.
 1. calculate surface normal of the triangle.
-2. calculate the cector position of the triangle.
+2. calculate the center position of the triangle.
 3. generate three triangles with center point with position extruding towards surface normal.
 4. complete geometry shader on [github](https://github.com/ychding11/directx-sdk-samples/blob/master/Direct3D11TutorialsFX11/Tutorial13/Tutorial13.fx).